NawGraceWin/Analyzing-the-Effects-of-5G-Deployment-on-a-Telecom-Company-with-Python/README.md

 ### Tools and Technologies:

- _Python: For data analysis and visualization
+ - Python: For data analysis and visualization
- _Pandas: For data manipulation and analysis _Matplotlib/Seaborn: For data visualization
+ - Pandas: For data manipulation and analysis
+- Matplotlib/Seaborn: For data visualization
-_Jupyter Notebook: For documenting the analysis process
+- Jupyter Notebook: For documenting the analysis process

 ### Methodology:

--Data Collection: Gather data on KPIs for periods before and after the 5G launch.
+- Data Collection: Gather data on KPIs for periods before and after the 5G launch.
--Data Cleaning: Ensure data accuracy and consistency.
+- Data Cleaning: Ensure data accuracy and consistency.
--Data Analysis: Use Python to analyze the data, comparing pre and post-5G launch periods.
+- Data Analysis: Use Python to analyze the data, comparing pre and post-5G launch periods.
--Visualization: Create visual representations of the data to identify trends and patterns.
+- Visualization: Create visual representations of the data to identify trends and patterns.
--Insights Generation: Derive actionable insights from the analysis to inform decision-making.
+- Insights Generation: Derive actionable insights from the analysis to inform decision-making.

 ### Key Performance Indicators (KPIs):

--Active user count
+- Active user count
--Citywise Revenue
+- Citywise Revenue
--Unsubscribed Users
+- Unsubscribed Users
--Average revenue per user (ARPU)
+- Average revenue per user (ARPU)

 ### Expected Insights:

--Identification of trends in active users and revenue before and after the 5G launch.
+- Identification of trends in active users and revenue before and after the 5G launch.
--Understanding the factors contributing to the decline in active users and revenue growth.
+- Understanding the factors contributing to the decline in active users and revenue growth.
--Recommendations for optimizing internet plans to attract more active users.
+- Recommendations for optimizing internet plans to attract more active users.
--Strategic insights to help the management make informed decisions to improve performance metrics.
+- Strategic insights to help the management make informed decisions to improve performance metrics.